tbriany/Carry/README.md

 * Add products to their shopping cart.
 * Begin check out process and view items in their shopping cart.

-## Technical milestones

-* Using geo-location data and calculations module to get all stores near the user within a given radius.
-* Filtering products by 4 options, having page display those products or remove them from page if filters are removed.
-* Integrating user authentication with Passport.js, securely storing passwords and allowing for cookie-based authorization.
-* Creating sessions for shopping cart.
-Shopping cart persists even if user leaves page and returns.

 ## Technologies Used